couchbase/kv_engine/docs/UnorderedExecution.md

 # Unordered Execution Mode

-Initially all connections to memcached is in an ordered execution mode.
+By default all connections to memcached operate in an _ordered_ execution mode.
 That means that the server completes one command _before_ it starts executing the next command.
 This mode has a number of pros and a number of cons, but the biggest problem is that one slow operation